flutter/plugins/packages/firestore/README.md

 # Firestore Plugin for Flutter

-Experimental Firestore plugin for Firebase
+Confidential Material: This page is confidential.
+Do not share or discuss until authorized to do so.

+Contact jackson@google.com for more information about this plugin.

 For Flutter plugins for other Firebase products, see [FlutterFire.md](https://github.com/flutter/plugins/blob/master/FlutterFire.md).

-*Note*: This plugin is still under development, and some APIs might not be available yet.
-[Feedback](https://github.com/flutter/flutter/issues) and [Pull Requests](https://github.com/flutter/plugins/pulls) are most welcome!

-Contact jackson@google.com for more information about this plugin.

 ## Usage
 To use this plugin, add `firestore` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).